The Baltic states (Estonia, Latvia, Lithuania)

 Lastly the Baltic states are very interested in our know-how related to EU dossiers.
 The EU Presidencies of Lithuania (2nd half of 2013), Latvia (1st half of 2015) and Estonia (1st half of 2018) will provide an opportunity for deepening bilateral relations.

-Indeed, Bulgaria and Belgium recently celebrated the 130th anniversary of the establishment of bilateral diplomatic relations in 1879.
-The same year also saw the adoption by Bulgaria of a constitution inspired by the Belgian model, the proof, if any is needed, of the good auspices under which these relations first came about.
+2019 marked the 140th anniversary of the establishment of bilateral relations between Belgium and Bulgaria in 1879.
+In the same year, Bulgaria adopted a constitution inspired by the Belgian example, which is clear evidence of the good atmosphere in which these relations have been established.

 The Visegrad Group (Hungary, Poland, Slovakia, the Czech Republic)